You're reading docs for Nextly Alpha. APIs may change between releases.

 Differences from PostgreSQL

-The MySQL adapter handles several differences automatically, but they are worth knowing:
+The adapter handles each of these automatically, but they are worth knowing:

-• No JSONB -- MySQL has a native JSON type but lacks PostgreSQL's JSONB with its indexing and operators.
+• No JSONB.
+MySQL has a native JSON type but no JSONB-style binary-indexed variant.

-• No array types -- Arrays must be stored as JSON.
+• No array types.
+Store arrays as JSON.

-• Upsert syntax -- Uses ON DUPLICATE KEY UPDATE instead of PostgreSQL's ON CONFLICT DO UPDATE.
-The adapter handles this transparently.
+• ON DUPLICATE KEY UPDATE instead of ON CONFLICT DO UPDATE.
+The adapter normalizes upserts across both syntaxes.

-• Backtick identifiers -- MySQL uses backticks for escaping identifiers instead of double quotes.
+• Backtick identifiers.
+MySQL uses `name` instead of "name".

 await adapter.transaction(